-Helpful information about payment options and polices for Summer Sessions.
+Helpful information about payment options and policies for Summer Sessions.

 FINANCIAL AID – If you have applied for Financial Aid with the University of Hawaiʻi at Mānoa for the Summer term you will not be required to make payment by the payment deadline.